 There is a trail from the walk-in sites to the West Rim hiking.
 It’s a pretty walk.
 At one point we crossed Daniel Creek and my youngest suggested this was a perfect place to play some Pooh Sticks.
 If you are unfamiliar with the Winnie-the-Pooh story, Pooh and his friends drop sticks on one side of the bridge and then race to the other to see which one comes out first.
 We’ve had many a fun game of Pooh Sticks on various bridges including this one at Cloudland Canyon.

 Things to do at Cloudland Canyon State Park

 There is a playground, disc golf and even tennis courts available at Cloudland Canyon – although the tennis courts weren’t in great shape during our visit.
-If you’re looking for more adventure, the Georgia Girl Guides offer wild caving tours of Sittons Cave, which is located within Cloudland Canyon State Park.
-Tours book fast, so make a reservation before you go to make sure there is space available.
-Maps to Sittons Cave are available at the Ranger’s office if you want to go on your own, but I wouldn’t recommend going too far without a guide, it’s very easy to get turned around in a dark winding cave.
-If you aren’t quite brave enough to crawl through a cave, consider a guided walking tour of Ruby Falls.
+If you’re looking for more adventure, there are caves at Cloudland Canyon.
+Maps to Sittons Cave are available at the Ranger’s office if you want to go on your own, but I wouldn’t recommend it unless you know what you are doing, it’s very easy to get turned around in a dark winding cave.
+For the novice, consider a guided walking tour of nearby Ruby Falls.